 15. Unbanked Americans cited not having enough money to keep in a bank account as the main reason for their situation.

-Checking account statistics show that 34% of unbanked households said this was the main reason.
-Other major reasons for not having a bank account in 2017 included distrust in banks (12.6%), high fees (8.6%), and inconvenient hours (4.1%).
-About 3% avoid banks for more privacy, while 4.9% have issues with their ID, credit, or former accounts.
+Checking account statistics show that 29% of unbanked households said this was the main reason.
+Other major reasons for not having a bank account in 2019 included distrust in banks (16.1%), a wish for more privacy (7.1%), and high fees (7.3%).
+About 1.6% believe bank account fees are too unpredictable, while 8% have issues with personal identification, credit, or former bank account.

 16. Checking and savings accounts are the most common type of bank accounts in the US.